-Where to See the Most Beautiful Fall Foliage Within 5.5 Hours of NYC
+Where to See the Most Beautiful Fall Foliage Within 5 Hours of NYC

-Cold Spring, New YorkThis is a popular spot for New Yorkers looking to take in the fall colors, much in part to how easy it is to access.
-If you didn’t bring your hiking shoes, the best spot to take in the riverside foliage is at the gazebo overlooking the water at the very far end of Main Street.
-But if you’ve brought your hiking shoes and are looking for a challenge, trek up Bull Hill or the more advanced, Breakneck Ridge, for an even closer peek at the fall scenes.
+This is a popular spot for New Yorkers looking to take in the fall colors, mostly due to its easy access by train.
+If you didn’t bring hiking shoes, the best spot to take in the riverside foliage is at the gazebo overlooking the water at the very far end of Main Street.
+But if you’re equipped with hiking gear and are looking for a challenge, trek up Bull Hill or the more advanced, Breakneck Ridge, for an even closer peek at the fall scenes.

-Places to eat: Hudson Hil’s Cafe for brunch fare, Le Bouchon for French classics, or Cold Spring Depot to enjoy an extensive beer list
+Places to eat: Hudson Hil’s Cafe for brunch fare, Le Bouchon for French classics, or Cold Spring Depot if you’re looking for an extensive beer list.

 Where to stay: Hudson River House Inn or Pig Hill

-Other activities: If you don’t feel like driving or hopping on public transportation, Seastreak offers leaf peeping boat tours starting in NYC and New Jersey, which will take you to Cold Spring.
-The views along the way cannot be beat.
+Other activities: If you don’t feel like driving or hopping on public transportation, Seastreak offers leaf peeping boat tours starting in NYC and New Jersey, which will take you to Cold Spring (the views along the way cannot be beat).
 If you find yourself with downtime in Cold Spring, check out one of the many antique stores lining Main Street.

-Mohonk Preserve, New YorkHiking, hiking, and more hiking -- all with great views of the changing leaves, of course.
+Hiking, hiking, and more hiking—all with great views of the changing leaves, of course.
 Check out The Shawangunk Sensory Trail or explore the abandoned homes of blueberry pickers long gone on the Trapps Mountain hamlet.
 If you’re looking for longer hikes and more fall leaves, head to the Undercliff and Overcliff Carriage Roads or the 7.5-mile route between High Peters Kill and Coxing Camp.
 You can read about all of the trails in Mohonk Preserve here.

-Places to eat: High Falls Cafe for “casual country comfort”
+Places to eat: High Falls Cafe for “casual country comfort.”

 Where to stay: Hasbrouck House or Mohonk Mountain House

-Other activities: Beyond hiking, bike and ride horseback on many of the trails in the preserve.
+Other activities: Beyond hiking, bike and horseback on many of the trails in the preserve.
 If you’re a climber, don’t miss Gunks Cliffs, which offer five miles of cliff face and more than 1,000 routes.

-How far is it: 1 hour and 50 minutes by car
+Distance: One hour and 50 minutes by car

-How to get there: Hop in a car and drive north on I-87
+How to get there: Hop in a car and drive north on I-87.

 What’s unique about experiencing fall in this 30-mile region that spans Suffolk County is the background of the Long Island Sound.
-Many locations on this list offer lakeside views, but the numerous bays located in the North Fork offer an entirely different fall-time atmosphere.
-Plus, visiting in the off-season after the summer beach goers have all left for home allows you to catch the hotspot while it’s a bit more laidback.
-The best gift you could give yourself is a day spent driving around this picturesque region, stopping wherever you please to take in the transitioning mainland-beach-bay views.
+Many locations on this list offer lakeside views, but the numerous bays located in the North Fork offer an entirely different fall atmosphere.
+Plus, visiting in the off-season after the summer beach goers have come and gone, makes for a more laid-back experience.
+It’s also stacked with dozens of wineries who are harvesting grapes now, so it’s an ideal moment to book a visit.

-Places to eat: North Fork Roasting Co. for coffee and snacks, Little Creek Oyster Farm & Market for seafood, or Cliff’s Elbow Room for local favorites
+Places to eat: North Fork Roasting Co. for coffee and snacks, Little Creek Oyster Farm & Market for seafood, or Cliff’s Elbow Room for local favorites.

-How far is it: 1 hour and 20 minutes by car
+Distance: One hour and 20 minutes by car

-North Adams, MassachusettsLocated on the Northwest corner of The Berkshires, North Adams offers up the perfect mix of small town charm with outdoor excitement.
-This city is the smallest in Massachusetts and you won’t run into the same crowds during peak foliage season that you would in the larger hubs.
+Located on the Northwest corner of The Berkshires, North Adams offers up the perfect mix of small-town charm with outdoor excitement.
+This city is the smallest in Massachusetts and you won’t run into the same crowds during peak foliage season that are common in larger hubs.

 Places to eat: You won’t go wrong with A-OK Barbecue, Bounti-Fare Restaurant has an extensive yet affordable menu, and choose from Bright Ideas Brewing’s many pints